chauff/cse1500-web-transcripts/Lecture-5.md

 in combination with the `content` property.

-Here is one extreme example of this concept, where all document *content* is delegated to the stylesheet :point_down: (the unicode characters [201C](http://unicode.org/cldr/utility/character.jsp?a=201C) and [201D](https://unicode.org/cldr/utility/character.jsp?a=201D&B1=Show) are quotation marks):
+Here is one extreme example of this concept, where all document *content* is delegated to the style sheet :point_down: (the unicode characters [201C](http://unicode.org/cldr/utility/character.jsp?a=201C) and [201D](https://unicode.org/cldr/utility/character.jsp?a=201D&B1=Show) are quotation marks):

 ```html
 <!DOCTYPE html>